eylles/shed/readme.md

 TODO:

 - [ ] rewrite readme, perhaps move the details of how shed works to another .md file
-- [ ] add checks the service being active in start, kill and hup
+- [ ] add check if the service is running in start, kill and hup
-- [ ] add service status action to shedc
+- [x] add service status action to shedc
-- [ ] add service restart action to shedc
+- [x] add service restart action to shedc
 - [ ] add a shed daemon reply socket, so that shedc can wait that shed is reloaded.
 - [ ] write bash and maybe zsh completion scripts
 - [ ] draw a logo/icon for shed to use in the repo